Perspectives

 Professionals, Providers & Patients

-WHEN THEIR youngest son Max became ill with measles in 1995, Rüdiger Schoenbohm and his wife, Anke, were naturally concerned.
+When their youngest son Max became ill with measles in 1995, Rüdiger Schoenbohm and his wife, Anke, were naturally concerned.
 Max was only 6 months old and still too young to have been vaccinated.

 Research continues to push forward, exploring new applications for vaccine technology.
 From preventing fungal infections to teaching the body to tolerate itself, exciting vaccine developments may soon change the way doctors treat, and even cure, serious disease.